liferay/liferay-docs/develop/learning-paths/articles/06-writing-an-application-using-liferay-faces/03-creating-managed-beans-to-use-services.markdown

    for the `AbstractBackingBean` you just created.
 Then click *Finish*.

-3. In this backing bean, you'll provide action methods that your guestbook portlet needs to function, which include: add, cancel, delete, edit, save, and select.
+3. In this backing bean, you'll provide action methods that your guestbook portlet needs to function, which include: add, cancel, save, and select.
 Add the following methods into your `GuestbookBackingBean` class:

         public void add() {
             Guestbook guestbook = GuestbookUtil.create(0L);